of Saint Michael the Archangel

 Today the scapular of St. Michael consists of two layers of woollen cloth in the shape of a shield, hand-made by the Carmelite Sisters.
 When sewing each stitch, the sisters pray for each person who will receive the scapular.
 The material comes in two colours, black and navy blue.
 The black side has the image of St. Michael from the shrine at Mont Sant Angelo on Mount Gargano, the navy-blue side shows the image of Our Lady from Miejsce Piastowe, near Krosno, Poland (the motherhouse of the Michaelite Fathers).

-What role does the scapular play?
+What role does it play?

 The conditions of accepting the scapular